Skip to main content

 -If this drug is used during the first trimester of pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential harm to the fetus.

 Animal studies have revealed evidence of fetal harm.
+In cynomolgus monkeys, 3 of 20 fetuses/infants had at least 1 malformation (included anencephaly and unilateral anophthalmia in 1 fetus, microphthalmia in a second, and cleft palate in the third); in rats, embryofetal toxicity occurred at a dose 10 times less than the human exposure at the recommended clinical dose.
 This drug crosses the placenta in animals and produces fetal blood levels similar to maternal blood levels.
-This drug may cause fetal harm when used during the first trimester.
 There are no controlled data in human pregnancy.

 AU TGA pregnancy category D: Drugs which have caused, are suspected to have caused or may be expected to cause, an increased incidence of human fetal malformations or irreversible damage.
 These drugs may also have adverse pharmacological effects.
 Accompanying texts should be consulted for further details.